koii-network/orca-task-template/README.md

 ### Container Creation

-A sample container is provided in `pod`.
+A sample container is provided in the `container` folder.

 ### Container Port